What Causes Night Terrors in Adults?

 • have no or little recollection of what occurred

-Usually night terrors aren’t a cause for concern, but you should consult your doctor if the night terrors result in fatigue during the day, become more frequent and impact sleep quality and duration.
-Night terrors are also a worrying if they lead to safety concerns or injury.
+Usually, night terrors aren’t a cause for concern, but you should consult your healthcare professional if the night terrors result in fatigue during the day, become more frequent and impact sleep quality and duration.
+Night terrors may also be worrying if they lead to safety concerns or injury.

 Why night terrors happen